 Thesis and Introduction

 Welcome to Chainflip.
-This "Concepts" section will help break down in a reasonable level of detail how the Chainflip protocol works - but only conceptually!
-This whole site is frequently updated, including the technical documentation provided to help you set up a Validator.
+The "Concepts" section breaks down the Chainflip protocol in a reasonably detailed manner, but only conceptually!
+We frequently update this entire site, including the technical documentation to assist you in setting up a Validator.

 In Concepts, you will find information about the workings of the core Chainflip protocol, the purpose-designed and novel JIT AMM protocol, as well as analyses of several other components and cryptoeconomics.